gabrielsyphan/Market-Rest-Api/README.md

 ## 3. Running the Application ##

-* After informing the database connection and changing the client-id and client-secret data to those of your choice, run the project through the ApirestApplication.java file located in src / main / java / com / products / apirest.
+* After informing the database connection and changing the client-id and client-secret data to those of your choice, run the project through the ApirestApplication.java file.

 * The application has the apis documentation through Swagger.
 To use, access the link http://localhost:8080/swagger-ui.html after the project has started.